Italian hand gestures and facial expressions are fundamental to Italian conversation, allowing Italians to express themselves beyond words.

 The Italian hand gesture “fare le corna” raises the index and little finger while the other fingers are folded down.
 A clenched fist sometimes accompanies this gesture for added emphasis.

 This gesture represents a pair of horns and is typically used to ward off bad luck or to express disbelief.
-It is often called “little horns” and can also be used to insult someone.
+It is often called “little horns,” and it is also used in many funny Italian jokes.

 The “chin flick” is a famous Italian hand gesture that is used to convey the message “Non me ne frega” which translates to “I don’t give a damn” or “I don’t care.”